-Mental health currently represents one of the biggest healthcare challenges in the United States.
-It is estimated that:
+Mental health currently represents one of the biggest healthcare challenges in the U.S. It is estimated that:

->

-> - One out of every five adults in the U.S. experiences a mental illness at some point in their lives
+- One out of every five adults in the U.S. experiences a mental illness at some point in their lives

 - Nearly 10 million adults live with a serious mental illness